kaiba-tech/kaiba/docs/index.md

 ## Installation

-!!! info
 Package is on pypi.
 Use pip or poetry to install

 ```sh
 pip install piri